opeodedeyi/cre8ive-backend/README.md

         ]
     }
     ```
-    The **content** is the images, videos, audio of the showcase and it is supposed to be gotten from AWS or Cloudnairy.
-The **skill_type** also receives an list of the skills **id**.
-The route also has a get method and this can be useful to show the fields already selected by the user.
+    * The **content** is the images, videos, audio of the showcase and it is supposed to be gotten from AWS or Cloudnairy.
+    * The **skill_type** also receives an list of the skills **id** that you want to add.
+    * The route also has a get method and this can be useful to show the fields already selected by the user.

 10. showcase/<slug:slug>/like/